Arunodhai/Swiggy-Modern-Expense-Tracker/README.md

 ## Current State

 - The dashboard is fully implemented as a Next.js application
-- The old standalone HTML dashboard is no longer part of the app
 - Insights are fully local and deterministic

 ## Note